EnginKosure/js_albums_project/README.md

 ### Summary

-AP2 is an API sandbox using JsonPlaceholder API.
+AP2 is an API sandbox using JsonPlaceholder.
 This project is done with vanilla JavaScript.
 API calls are made through built-in Fetch API.

 ### Getting Started

-Most of the web page are made for fun (header, footer, navbar etc.).
+Most parts of the page are made for fun (header, footer, navbar etc.).

-The main part is _API Sandbox_ part and _Get Photos Get Albums_ part
+The main part is _API Sandbox_ part and _Get Photos Get Albums_ section.

 #### API Sandbox